Google forms AI team in France for health, science, and art research

 Google plans to grow its French workforce by 50 percent in the year ahead, for a total 1,000 employees.

-Google’s announcements come just hours after Facebook released plans to step up its digital skills training initiatives in parts of Europe and a €10 million investment in its AI research facility in France.
+Google’s announcements come just hours after Facebook released plans to step up its digital skills training initiatives in parts of Europe and a €10 million ($12.2 million) investment in its AI research facility in France.
 Facebook said it plans to deliver training to 1 million people by 2020.

 The competition for hearts and minds like the sort that took place in France today has happened before as tech giants attempt to position themselves among governments, researchers, and businesses around the world.